Projects where you can help restore the Wilts & Berks Canal

 The short length of canal including one lock immediately east of Blackhorse Way bridge (this is the new distributor road parallel to the motorway through Wichelstowe) is a section which is not expected to be affected by any further development at Wichelstowe and so is open to us to prepare for its construction.

 To the east of Station Road Arch Bridge, adjacent to the canal, is an electricity sub-station.
 When it was built, the ground level was raised such that the towpath alongside was narrowed and displaced into the canal channel.
-Additionally, there is a very steep and often muddy climb from this towpath up to the level of the road (the towpath did not pass under this bridge as here it changed from the south side of the canal to the north).
+Additionally, there was a very steep and often muddy climb from this towpath up to the level of the road (the towpath did not pass under this bridge as here it changed from the south side of the canal to the north).
 For some time, the Branch had considered how it could improve this section of towpath and so enable the canal to be dredged to full width.

 The Trust is one of the partners in the Cricklade Country Way project.
 There is more information on the project web site- click here for more information.